Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Even with all of this information, in the end, you’ll see the only thing you really need to understand when it comes to focal length and different sensor sizes.

 Let’s start with how light is focused in a lens.

-The light from the scene in front of you is going to be reflected into your lens.
-That light is going to pass through different pieces of glass and converges at a point called the optical center.
+The light from the scene in front of you will be reflected into your lens.
+That light is going to pass through different pieces of glass and converge at a point called the optical center.
 It will then continue through your lens and fall onto your sensor, where it can be recorded as an image.

 “I wish Fujifilm [or other APS-C camera] would name their lenses for the APS-C focal length and not the full-frame focal length” is a common sentiment among photographers.

 Well, there is no such thing as an APS-C focal length and a full-frame focal length.
 It’s just focal length, regardless of the sensor size.

 What sensor size does affect is the field of view.

 Look at this comparison of a 50mm lens with a full-frame sensor behind it and an APS-C sensor behind it.

 It’s the same lens and the same focal length, but the APS-C sensor is capturing less of the image.
 It will appear to be “zoomed in” more because the edges are cropped off.
 This is a smaller field of view.